-In order to ensure that the Association is fair in its dealings with people from diverse backgrounds, the Association will periodically analyse tenants at risk of eviction by household type, gender, age, disability and ethnicity.
-Equality information will also be reviewed on those tenants who are taken to court and also on those who are evicted.
+To ensure that the Association is fair in its dealings with people from diverse backgrounds, the Association will periodically analyse tenants at risk of eviction by household type, gender, age, disability and ethnicity.
+Equality information will also be reviewed on those tenants who are taken to court and on those who are evicted.